History of IHeartRadio in Timeline

 2018: iHeartMedia Files for Bankruptcy

-2019: iHeartRadio Availability on Over 250 Devices and Platforms
+2019: Availability on 250+ Devices and Platforms

 As of 2019, the iHeartRadio app was available on more than 250 devices and platforms.

 In 2019, The New York Times described iHeartRadio as the largest radio broadcaster in the United States, with 848 terrestrial stations.
-They aggregate over 850 local iHeartMedia radio stations across the United States, as well as hundreds of other stations from various other media.

-2019: iHeartRadio Introduces Sonic Logo
+2019: Introduction of iHeartRadio Sonic Logo

-April 23, 2020: iHeartRadio launches in Puerto Rico
+April 23, 2020: iHeartRadio App Launches in Puerto Rico

 On April 23, 2020, the iHeartRadio app was launched in Puerto Rico in association with Uno Radio Group.